• Skip to primary navigation

 Customizing the Ingredients

-Feel free to customize the ingredients with your own twist to fit your tastes.
-You can swap out the meat for leaner proteins like ground turkey or chicken.
-The seasonings can also be tweaked with chili powder or Italian seasonings.
+Feel free to customize the ingredients in this homemade version of Hamburger Helper by adding your own twist to fit your tastes.
+You can swap out the meat for leaner proteins like ground turkey or ground chicken.
+The seasonings can also be tweaked with chili powder, Italian seasoning, or even a dollop of tomato paste can be added.
 This can also be transformed into a beef stroganoff style meal with the addition of sour cream and mushrooms!

-My homemade version begins the same way by properly browning ground beef in a large skillet.
-However, unlike the instructions on the box of Hamburger Helper, I recommend saute chopped onions with the beef as it cooks over medium heat.
-Once the onions are tender and beef is browned your minced garlic will also be added and cooked for an additional minute.
+Like any classic Hamburger Helper, my homemade version begins by properly browning ground beef in a large skillet and crumbling it into small pieces.
+However, unlike the instructions on the box of Hamburger Helper, I recommend sauteing chopped onions with the beef as it cooks over medium heat.
+Once the onions are tender and the beef is browned, your minced garlic will also be added and cooked for an additional minute.

-Similar to the boxed version, once the beef is browned all of the liquid and seasonings get added to the skillet to simmer together.
-Be sure to give it a good stir to mix well.
+Similar to the boxed version, once the beef is browned all of the pasta, liquid, and seasonings get added to the skillet to simmer together.
+Be sure to give it a good stir with a wooden spoon to mix well.
 You don't want the seasonings clumping up.

 Homemade Hamburger Helper